benchristel/lexica/src/ogtrta-wordlist.md

 ### Notes

 Prepositions "to" and "from", and variants like "onto" and "from out of" can be replaced by inchoative and cessastive inflections of other prepositions.
-E.g. "to" can be `at#INCHO`. "for" (dative) can be `of#INCHO`.
+E.g. "to" can be `at1#INCH`. "for" (dative) can be `of1#INCH`.

 </details>